Henry A. Ferguson (1842-1911)

 Gallery

-Henry A. Ferguson studied under Homer D. Martin and George Boughton in Albany, NY in the late 1860s.
-He began exhibiting at the Brooklyn Art Association in 1864 and continued to do so until 1891.
-He exhibited at the National Academy of Design during the years 1867 to 1900, listing various addresses in New York City.
-He also exhibited at the Boston Art Club (1881 – 1890), the Pensylvania Academy of the Fine Arts (1888, 1891), and the Art Institute of Chicago (1888 – 1891).
+Ferguson began exhibiting at the Brooklyn Art Association in 1864, and continued to do so until 1891.
+He exhibited regularly at the National Academy of Design between 1867 and 1900, and was elected an Associate of the Academy in 1884.
+His work was also shown at the Boston Art Club (1881-1890), the Pennsylvania Academy of the Fine Arts (1888, 1891), and the Art Institute of Chicago (1888-1891).

 Signatures